Graduate students have a leg up on the financial aid process.

 Students who took out loans while earning their bachelor's degree also need to consider the interest rates on those loans, says Cathy Mueller, executive director of Mapping Your Future, a nonprofit organization that helps students plan for college and manage their finances.

 While students can postpone loan payments if they return to school, interest will still accumulate, she says.

 "If they're going to be putting those loans on in-school deferment, those loans are going to continue to grow because of the interest," she says.
 "One of the things they can do to minimize the impact is pay the interest, if they can afford to do that."

-Most grad students can take out $20,500 a year in Stafford loans and cannot exceed $138,500 between undergrad and grad school.
-For students in certain health fields, those limits are raised to $47,167 annually, with a lifetime cap of $224,000.
+Most grad students can take out $20,500 a year in Stafford loans but cannot exceed $138,500 between undergrad and grad school.
+For students in certain health fields, those limits are raised and have varied annual limits, with a lifetime cap of $224,000.

 Graduate PLUS loans allow students to get into deeper trouble.
 Students can cover their entire out-of-pocket costs each year -- including tuition, books and living expenses -- using a PLUS loan.
-But that doesn't mean they should, says Draeger, with NASFAA.
+But that doesn't mean they should, Draeger says.

 "The student should really be evaluating what their budget is and how much they really need to take," he says.
 "Ultimately, that all has to be paid back with interest."

 Trying to fund your education?
 Get tips and more in the U.S. News Paying for Graduate School center.